Scheie syndrome

 Scheie syndrome is characterized by corneal clouding, facial dysmorphism, and normal lifespan.
 People with this condition may have aortic regurgitation.

-Symptoms
+Symptoms and signs

 The symptoms of Scheie syndrome are variable, but are milder than Hurler Syndrome.
 Symptoms may begin to appear by age 5, but affected children are often not diagnosed until after age 10.
 Patients with Scheie Syndrome may have normal intelligence, or they may have mild learning impairments or psychiatric problems.
 Glaucoma, retinal degeneration, and clouded corneas may cause visual impairments.
 Aortic valve disease may be present, along with carpal tunnel syndrome, deformed hands and feet, stiff joints, or sleep apnea.
 People with Scheie syndrome may live into adulthood.

 Genetics

 Children with Scheie Syndrome carry two defective copies of the IDUA gene, which has been mapped to the 4p16.3 site on chromosome 4.
 This is the gene which encodes for the protein iduronidase.
 All patients with subtypes of MPS I have mutations in the same gene, leading to deficiencies of the same enzyme.
 However, patients with Scheie Syndrome have a greater level of iduronidase activity than patients with Hurler Syndrome.

 Because Scheie syndrome is an autosomal recessive disorder, affected persons have two nonworking copies of the gene.
 A person born with one normal copy and one defective copy is called a carrier.
 They will produce less α-L-iduronidase than an individual with two normal copies of the gene.
 The reduced production of the enzyme in carriers, however, remains sufficient for normal function; the person should not show any symptoms of the disease.